-- 3. Used Oil Filters: There are limited options available for disposing of this type of waste.
+- 3. Used Oil Filters: Limited options are available for disposing of this type of waste.
 You can no longer dispose of used oil filters into the solid waste stream.
-All filters should be completely drained of any free flowing oil (crushed preferably) and placed into a marked container with a secure lid.
-You can dispose of these filters in two basic ways; (1) After containerizing the filters they can be hauled to the Waste-to-Energy (WTE) facility or (2) You can contract with a hauler to have them haul the filters to the WTE.
+All filters should be completely drained of any free flowing oil (preferably crushed) and placed into a marked container with a secure lid.
+You can dispose of these filters in two basic ways: (1) After containerizing the filters they can be hauled to the Waste-to-Energy (WTE) facility; or (2) You can contract with a hauler to have them haul the filters to the WTE.
 The recommended BMP for draining and crushing filters is to "hot drain" the filter for 24 hours.
 Hot draining filters will minimize the volume of used oil inside the filter, and crushing them will reduce the amount of space used in the container.
 This can save you quite a bit of money if you are having a private hauler take them.
 (Check with your filter hauler before crushing).
 Do not crush filters by driving a vehicle over them!
 Label all drums "Used Oil Filters" and keep all receipts from the hauler a minimum of three years to show proof of proper disposal.
-Store the drum with lid closed inside a containment area to eliminate contamination from rain. - 4.
-Parts Cleaning Machines: There are a multitude of choices when it comes to parts washers.
+Store in a closed-lid drum, inside a containment area that is protected from the weather. - 4.
+Parts Cleaning Machines: There is a multitude of choices when it comes to parts washers.
 The most-regulated systems are those that use chlorinated solvents or chemicals with low flash points.
 It is advisable to investigate other non-hazardous systems.
 The less-regulated systems may allow you to manage your parts washing operations without relying on another company to haul the waste away monthly.
 This may reduce the amount of waste that you haul monthly, thereby reducing your generator status and lowering your level of regulatory requirements (saving time and money).

 If you use mineral spirits to wash parts AND your business is defined as a CESQG (generates less than 220 pounds hazardous waste monthly), the Florida Department of Environmental Protection (FDEP) states that you may place mineral spirits in with your used oil.
 Written permission from the used oil hauler must be kept on file at your facility.
-An FDEP memo dated June 23rd 1992 states that mineral spirits can be mixed with used oil under the following conditions: (1) The mixture does not contain more than 1,000 ppm halogens and does not exhibit the ignitability characteristic (flash point less than 140° F).
-(2) The mixture is not determined to be hazardous waste through laboratory testing for toxicity characteristic (heavy metals).
-If the above conditions are met the mixture may be hauled as used oil destined for recycling.
+An FDEP memo dated June 23, 1992, states that mineral spirits can be mixed with used oil under the following conditions: (1) The mixture does not contain more than 1,000ppm halogens and does not exhibit the ignitability characteristic (flash point less than 140° F); (2) The mixture is not determined to be hazardous waste through laboratory testing for toxicity characteristic (heavy metals).
+If the above conditions are met, the mixture may be hauled as used oil destined for recycling.
 It is never suggested to use chlorinated solvents.
 Chlorinated solvents can cross-contaminate your waste stream and cause recyclable waste to become hazardous waste.

 5. Aerosol Cleaners: Many different kinds of aerosol cleaners promise they are "environmentally friendly".
-Read the label and consult the Safety Data Sheet for the listing of active ingredients.
+Read the label and consult the Safety Data Sheet (SDS, formerly Material Safety Data Sheet/MSDS) for the listing of active ingredients.
 If any of the ingredients contain the word "chlor", the aerosol contains chlorinated solvents.
-Chlorinated solvents are one of the main regulated ingredients in aerosol cleaners.
+Chlorinated solvents are one of the main ingredients in aerosol cleaners that make them regulated.
 Avoid using chlorinated cleaners.
 They can cross-contaminate other waste streams.
-Products contain other regulated ingredients, so read labels and SDS carefully.
+Products contain other regulated ingredients, so read labels and Safety Data Sheets carefully.